-Henna leaves have been in use for millennia's and evidence has been linked to its wide use in ancient Egypt and many other civilizations of antiquity.
+Henna leaves have been in use for millennia and evidence has been linked to their wide use in ancient Egypt and many other civilizations of antiquity.
 The leaves were used to make a paste to apply to hands and feet to keep them cool during the hot summer months.

 Botanical Name: Lawsonia inermis

 Also known as: Hinaa, Mehndi, Mhina, Mendika, Ranaka, Hena, Dan, Mignonette tree, Camphire, Zanzibar bark, Hina, Fleurs, Reseda de France, Inai, Pakar Kuku, Krapeen, Madayanti, أوراق الحناء, برگ حنا